jtr13/EDAV/publish_using_r.Rmd

 This section discusses how we built *edav.info/* and includes references for building sites/books of your own using R.

+## tl;dr

+Want to get started making a site complete with Travis CI like this one?
+Zach Bogart has created [a bookdown-template](https://github.com/zachbogart/bookdown-template){target="_blank"} you can clone and build off of to create your own site.
+For instructions, consult the README file.

+Totally lost?
+For more info about how this all works, read on.

 ## Bookdown

 *edav.info/* is built using [Bookdown](https://bookdown.org/){target="_blank"}, "a free and open-source R package built on top of [R Markdown](https://rmarkdown.rstudio.com/){target="_blank"} to make it really easy to write books and long-form articles/reports."